-Complex structures are attempted but with errors which sometimes interfere with meaning.
-Paraphrases consistently and successfully.
-Vocabulary is sometimes idiomatic. markers or connectors. situational complication or an unexpected turn of events.
+with errors which sometimes interfere Paraphrases consistently and successfully.
+Vocabulary is sometimes idiomatic.
+Can make use of appropriate discourse markers or connectors. situational complication or an unexpected turn of events.
 Is able to comprehend a range of speech varieties (dialect or accent) or registers.
-Operational (Level 4) intonation are influenced by the first language or regional variation but only sometimes interfere with ease of understanding. sentence patterns are used creatively and are usually well controlled.
-Errors may occur, particularly in unusual or unexpected paraphrase successfully when lacking vocabulary language at an appropriate tempo.
-There may be occasional loss of fluency on transition from rehearsed or formulaic speech to spontaneous interaction, but this does not prevent effective communication. mostly accurate on common, concrete, and work-related topics when the accent or variety used is sufficiently intelligible for an international community of users.
-When the speaker is confronted with a linguistic or situational complication or an unexpected turn of dealing with an unexpected turn of events.
-Deals adequately with apparent misunderstandings by
+Operational (Level 4) Pronunciation, stress, rhythm, and intonation are influenced by the first language or regional variation but only sometimes interfere with ease of understanding. sentence patterns are used creatively and are usually well controlled.
+Errors may occur, particularly in unusual or unexpected circumstances, but rarely interfere with meaning.
+Vocabulary range and accuracy are usually sufficient to communicate effectively on common, concrete, and work-related topics.
+Can often paraphrase successfully when lacking vocabulary particularly in unusual or unexpected circumstances. language at an appropriate tempo.
+There may be occasional loss of fluency on transition from rehearsed or formulaic speech to spontaneous interaction, but this does not prevent mostly accurate on common, concrete, and work-related topics when the accent or variety used is sufficiently intelligible for an international community of users.
+When the speaker is confronted with a linguistic or situational complication or an unexpected turn of Responses are usually immediate, appropriate, and informative.
+Initiates and maintains exchanges even when dealing with an unexpected turn of events.
+Deals adequately with apparent misunderstandings by checking, confirming, or clarifying.